Strategic Marketing and Practice (MSc)Back

 Applied Research Project

-To provide students with a practical experience of undertaking an applied research project in collaboration with an industry partner and applying skills and theories acquired on the programme to live issues encountered within a business context.More Information
+This module provides students with a practical experience of undertaking an applied research project in collaboration with an industry partner.
+This involves applying skills and theories acquired on the programme to real issues encountered within a business context.More Information

 Digital Marketing Practice